Nomeyho/algorithms/NOTES.md

       }
     }
     ```
     The field needs to be volatile to prevent cache incoherence issues, becaue the *Java memory model* allows the publication of partially initialized objects.
+  - Alternative:
+    - Early initialisation.
+    - Lazy initialization using a nested static class (the "holder").
+    - Enum singleton.
 </details>